Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

 We call a point that is contained in at least $3$ tiles a \emph{vertex}, and the closures of connected components of the boundary of a tile with the vertices removed \emph{edges}.
-The only exception to this are two-fold rotational centers of symmetry, which we will also consider to be vertices, although they don't contribute to the chamber system.
-Let $\mathcal{T}$ be a tiling of $\mathcal{X}$ and $\Gamma$ be a discrete subgroup of $\Iso(\mathcal{X})$.
-If $\mathcal{T}=\gamma\mathcal{T}:=\{\gamma T|t\in\mathcal{T}\}$ for all $\gamma\in\Gamma$, then we call the pair $(\mathcal{T},\Gamma)$ an \emph{equivariant tiling} and $\Gamma$ its symmetry group.
-We call two tiles $T_1,T_2\in \mathcal{T}$ equivalent or symmetry-related if there exists $\gamma\in\Gamma$ s.t. $\gamma T_1=T_2.$ We call the subgroup of $\Gamma$ that leaves invariant a particular tile $T\in\mathcal{T}$ the stabilizer subgroup $\Gamma_T.$ A tile is called \emph{fundamental} if $\Gamma_T$ is trivial and we call the whole tiling fundamental if this is true for all tiles.
+The only exception to this are two-fold rotational centers of symmetry, which we also consider to be vertices, depending on the context. \begin{definition} Let $\mathcal{T}$ be a tiling of $\mathcal{X}$ and $\Gamma$ be a discrete subgroup of $\Iso(\mathcal{X})$.
+If $\mathcal{T}=\gamma\mathcal{T}:=\{\gamma T|t\in\mathcal{T}\}$ for all $\gamma\in\Gamma$, then we call the pair $(\mathcal{T},\Gamma)$ an \emph{equivariant tiling} and $\Gamma$ its symmetry group. \end{definition} We call two tiles $T_1,T_2\in \mathcal{T}$ equivalent or symmetry-related if there exists $\gamma\in\Gamma$ s.t. $\gamma T_1=T_2.$ We call the subgroup of $\Gamma$ that leaves invariant a particular tile $T\in\mathcal{T}$ the stabilizer subgroup $\Gamma_T.$ A tile is called \emph{fundamental} if $\Gamma_T$ is trivial and we call the whole tiling fundamental if this is true for all tiles.
 An equivariant tiling is called tile-, edge-, or vertex-$k$-transitive, if the number of equivalence classes under the action of the symmetry group is $k.$ Note that the above definitions do not require $\Gamma$ to be the maximal symmetry group for the tiling $\mathcal{T}$.
-A fundamental tile-1-transitive equivariant tiling (fundamental tiling for short, where this doesn't lead to confusion) $(\mathcal{T}, \Gamma)$ has a single type of tile that is a fundamental domain for $\Gamma$ and any fundamental domain for $\Gamma$ also gives rise to such a tiling.
+A fundamental tile-1-transitive equivariant tiling (fundamental tiling for short) $(\mathcal{T}, \Gamma)$ has a single type of tile that is a fundamental domain for $\Gamma$ and any fundamental domain for $\Gamma$ also gives rise to such a tiling.
+The following notion of equivalence among equivariant tilings is central to combinatorial tiling theory. \begin{definition} Two equivariant tilings $(\mathcal{T}_1, \Gamma_1)$ and $(\mathcal{T}_2, \Gamma_2)$ of a simply connected space $\mathcal{X}$ are \emph{equivariantly equivalent} if there is a homeomorphism, $\phi$, of $\mathcal{X}$ and a group isomorphism $h: \Gamma_1 \to \Gamma_2$, such that $\phi(T_1) \in \mathcal{T}_2$ for all $T_1 \in \mathcal{T}_1$ and $h(\gamma_1) [(\phi(T_1)] = \phi(\gamma_1[T_1])$ for all $\gamma_1 \in \Gamma_1$. \end{definition} Intuitively, this definition means that two equivalent tilings are the same after a change of coordinates that maps the symmetries of one onto the other.
+We will also sometimes refer to this notion of equivalence as \emph{combinatorially equivalence} among equivariant tilings~\cite{Lucic1990}.